tamoorsaeed22/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> The original design idea for this web page was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+> The originl design idea for this web page was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>